So, you decided – you’re going to work freelance.

 Be smart.
 Take on small, piecework freelance jobs and build your reputation that you can use to broker bigger jobs later.
 Get your name out there.
 Working a full-time job while writing on the side is where you pay your dues, convert feedback into implementation, and hone your craft.
 Build your portfolio and your web presence.
 If no one knows who you are, they aren’t going to pay you gobs of cash for anything and you’ll be broke and back in your parents’ basement with your tail between your legs before you know it.

-You’ve built your professional portfolio
+You’ve built your freelance portfolio with professional writing credits

-At the beginning, it’s nearly impossible to pick up freelance jobs without samples and credits, so you’re going to have to start small.
+At the beginning, it’s nearly impossible to pick up freelance jobs without samples and credits.
+Start small.
 Earn writing credits and that means professional writing credits.
+Having a blog is an excellent way to bulk out your web presence.
+It adds to your reputation, and the posts can be used as style and skill samples.
+But they’re not professional credits.

-Having a blog is an excellent way to bulk out your web presence, to add to your reputation, and the posts can be used as style and skill samples, but none of that writing is considered a professional credit.
-A professional credit is counted as writing you were paid for and that was published by someone other than yourself.
-Keep that in mind if you’ve been spending all kinds of time on your blog and not submitting anywhere.
-In rare cases, someone may have an incredibly popular blog with millions of followers and in that case, you could use it as a credit notation, because it demonstrates you already have a large following which brings a guarantee of some readership and return on investment.
-Most people don’t fall into this category, though, so you’re going to have to submit.
+A professional credit is counted as writing you were paid for, most often published by someone other than yourself.
+Keep this in mind if you’ve spent all kinds of time on your blog, but didn’t submit anywhere.
+In rare cases, someone may have an incredibly popular blog with millions of followers and in that case, it could have been monetized, so considered a professional credit.
+If it wasn’t monetized, but still very popular, you could use it as a demonstration of your large, existing following which brings a guarantee of some readership.
+This is an important thing nowadays.
+Most people don’t fall into this category, though, so spend some time submitting and getting published.

 You have money put aside to float you